dmbarbour/glas/docs/GlasApps.md

 * support for structs, e.g. `"{ysw}"`
   * or just use JIT for this.

+*Note:* Interaction between FFI and orthogonal persistence is awkward in general, but modeling FFI as a pipe to a separate thread or process at least provides an opportunity to clearly indicate when FFI is detached due to transitioning to a new process.
+We can design FFI APIs to effectively recover from a disconnect.

 ## API Design Policy: Avoid Abstract References

-References complicate static conflict analysis for transactions, garbage collection, and schema changes.
-The latter is mostly relevant to live coding, but it isn't trivial.

-I propose to build most APIs that require 'objects' to build on the notion of abstract data environments.
-For example, to open a file, the caller provides a register to serve as the abstract location.
-But the actual data is stored based on association between caller register and a hidden filesystem API register.

-To support dynamic numbers of open files and flexible migration, we can supply APIs to 'pack' the open file into a linear object, then 'unpack' before use.

-In theory, APIs could use linear objects for everything.
-But I imagine the common use case is to operate on stable, unpacked objects across many transactional steps.
-Unpacking for multiple transactions simplifies fine-grained read-write conflict analysis of individual registers.
-The stability is also convenient for user comprehension and debug views.
+Shared or aliased references complicate conflict analysis, garbage collection, and schema changes.
+This can be mitigated with linear types, but those awkwardly require a lot of packing and unpacking.
+I propose to build most APIs instead on the notion of abstract data environments.
+For example, the use of `[ffi]` above represents operating on data 'unpacked' into abstract, associated registers.
+Data may remain unpacked across multiple transactions, but must be packed for migration.

 ## Regarding Filesystem, Network, Native GUI, Etc.